 Critical Role is hard to explain to folks that don’t already know about it.
 Yes, you do “sit around and watch a bunch of nerdy-ass voice actors play Dungeons and Dragons” in weekly sessions (very nicely produced these days) that last three hours or more each week.
 It should be the most boring thing in the world, especially for non-D&D types (like me) who barely understand the mechanics of RPGs (even though I worked for the D&D people for a while, back in the Jurassic, when they were still TSR).

-But what this really is is an ongoing exercise in structure, improve story-telling.
-Each one of the seven principles have a well-developed character; the interact in an established fantasy world with established rules (just like any other fantasy series), with goals and challenges set by the insanely talented actor and writer Matt Mercer.
+But what this really is is an ongoing exercise in structured, improvised, group story-telling.
+Each one of the seven principles has a well-developed character; they interact in an established fantasy world with established rules (just like any other fantasy series), with goals and challenges set by the insanely talented actor and writer Matthew Mercer.
 They frequently break character; they make jokes and get carried away and cry on a regular basis, but it’s obvious these people love each other, love the game they’ve been playing for years, and are very pleased to have you ‘eavesdrop.’